 Now, Universe Awareness (UNAWE) is inviting amateur astronomers to make a difference by inspiring young children with the wonders of the Cosmos and helping to build a solid future for astronomy and cosmic discovery.
 Between 4 and 10 years is the perfect time for children to get in touch with science for the first time, and astronomy is by far the most inspiring and easy-to-access of all the scientific topics.
 Research shows that encouraging children to have fun and play while learning, and by letting them observe independently and search for their own answers rather than explaining everything to them, encourages scientific thinking.

 You don't have to be a teacher or an expert on pedagogy, just be enthusiastic and let the Universe do the hard work for you!

 How to organise

 If you need help organising your event or finding participants you can get in touch with science teachers at your local primary school or contact nearby community centres, museums or science centres.
-Or, if your country is one of 54 with a UNAWE National Programme (find a full list here), you can contact your local UNAWE coordinators to plan activities or just to seek advice and share experiences.
+Or, if your country is one of 64 with a UNAWE National Programmes (find a full list here), you can contact your local UNAWE coordinators to plan activities or just to seek advice and share experiences.

 If you can, try to plan your event around an open day or a national festivity date, this way you can take advantage of similar activities taking place and attract a larger audience.
 Try to get friends, colleagues or professors involved to help lighten the workload for yourself (we suggest you aim to have one person for every 15-20 children).